-The First Citizens Bank Scholars Medal recognizes outstanding scholarship, creativity and/or research among senior full-time faculty members.
-Each year the University with support from First Citizens Bank presents this award in order to recognize and foster the advancement and diffusion of knowledge and creative endeavors.
+The First Citizens Bank Scholars Medal was first awarded in 1988 and recognizes outstanding scholarship, creativity, and research among senior full-time faculty members.
+Each year the University, with support from First Citizens Bank, presents this award in order to recognize and foster the advancement and diffusion of knowledge and creative endeavors.

 Nominations must focus on the excellence and importance of sustained contributions in research and creative activities, including work done over a substantial period of time at UNC Charlotte.
 Relevant research and creative activities include scientific discoveries, books, a series of related articles, novels, sculptures, or paintings.

 Required nomination materials should consist of the following:

 - Nominator’s letter, clearly specifying the scholarly or creative accomplishments at UNC Charlotte and their significance.

 - Three letters of support from professionals outside of UNC Charlotte who are qualified to evaluate the work of the nominee and provide an authoritative view.

 - The letter of nomination should include a brief biography (two-three sentences) of each of the letter writers indicated in number 2, above.

 Nominations for the 2020 award are due November 8, 2019, by 5:00 PM.
 For more information and to send a nomination, visit the award site.